adadlor/LadyGame/README.md

-src d'un projet android studio du jeu des 8 dames
+src of a android game that implement the 8 lady game